thomas-touhey/cahute/docs/headers/cahute/link.rst

         is requested.
 If it is not considered enough to store the file, an optimize command will be issued beforehand.

+    .. c:macro:: CAHUTE_SEND_FILE_FLAG_DELETE

+        If this flag is set and a file is already present in the destination file name in the selected directory, the file is deleted before any other command.

+        Combined with :c:macro:`CAHUTE_SEND_FILE_FLAG_OPTIMIZE`, this ensures
+        that the space occupied by an existing file is claimed back before the new file is sent.

     See :ref:`seven-send-file-to-storage` for the use case with Protocol 7.00.

     :param link: Link to the device.